 The wood iteself has a stunning beauty that is unique to this tree which puts it at the top of the list based on consumer appeal and it's ability to provide a sense of luxury.
 Pieces made from this much sought-after wood not only include desks but also musical instruments such as a guitar or ukulele, or other office furnishings or supplies like an executive pen.

 What is cocobolo?

 Cocobolo is a type of tropical hardwood found largely in Central America and is popular largely due to its texture and color.
 Often described as being a rainbow of colors, cocobolo wood can range from being yellow to purple in tone and has a very fine texture.
 Its high oil content also means that it is largely waterproof and very durable.
 Due to limits in the supply of this wood as a result of conservation, items crafted from cocobolo, such as a cocobolo desk or ornaments are usually very expensive to buy.
 Many pieces of furniture made from cocobolo can cost into the thousands.

 While cocobolo desks are appealing both visually and structurally, they can be extremely expensive and are not sustainable for mass production.
-The more environmentally-friendly alternatives can offer an equal sense of beauty and durability, at a much lower cost.
-Due to the lower price of these desks, they can be used on a daily basis without worry of causing damage to the finish or structure.
+The more environmentally-friendly alternatives can offer an equal sense of beauty and durability, at a lower and more affordable price.
+Due to the lower price of these desks, they can be used on a daily basis without worry of causing damage to the finish or structure as they can be easily replaced.
 A cocobolo desk, on the other hand, requires more attention in terms of upkeep and maintenance.